ExaWorks/job-api-spec/specification.md

 #### Threaded Submission

-Threaded submission involves, as the name implies, using multiple concurrent threads to submit jobs.
+Threaded submission involves using multiple concurrent threads to submit jobs.
 This can effectively divide the submission time by the number of threads employed, as can be seen in the following timing diagram: